-Institute of Mathematics of the Academy of Sciences of the Czech Republic provides access to digitized documents strictly for personal use.
+Institute of Mathematics of the Czech Academy of Sciences provides access to digitized documents strictly for personal use.
 Each copy of any part of this document must contain these Terms of use.

-This paper has been digitized, optimized for electronic delivery and stamped with digital signature within the project DML-CZ: The Czech Digital Mathematics Library http://project.dml.cz
+This document has been digitized, optimized for electronic delivery and stamped with digital signature within the project DML-GZ: The Czech Digital Mathematics Library http://dml.cz

-Equadiff 10, August 27-31, 2001 Prague, Czech Republic
+Proceedings of EQUADIFF 10, Prague, August 27-31, 2001